desjarlais/Scintilla.NET/README.md

 For Linux, see the [Scintilla.NET.Gtk](https://github.com/VPKSoft/Scintilla.NET.Gtk).

 ## Utility assemblies
-* [ScintillaLexers](https://github.com/VPKSoft/ScintillaLexers) - A class library containing lexer definitions for the Scintilla.NET
+* [ScintillaLexers](https://github.com/desjarlais/ScintillaLexers) - A class library containing lexer definitions for the Scintilla.NET
-* [VPKSoft.ScintillaUrlDetect](https://github.com/VPKSoft/VPKSoft.ScintillaUrlDetect) - A library to detect URLs with the ScintillaNET control
+* [VPKSoft.ScintillaUrlDetect](https://github.com/desjarlais/VPKSoft.ScintillaUrlDetect) - A library to detect URLs with the ScintillaNET control
-* [VPKSoft.ScintillaSpellCheck](https://github.com/VPKSoft/VPKSoft.ScintillaSpellCheck) - A spell checking library for the Scintilla.NET
+* [VPKSoft.ScintillaSpellCheck](https://github.com/desjarlais/VPKSoft.ScintillaSpellCheck) - A spell checking library for the Scintilla.NET
-* [ScintillaDiff](https://github.com/VPKSoft/ScintillaDiff) - A class library for comparing two text files with the Scintilla.NET control
+* [ScintillaDiff](https://github.com/desjarlais/ScintillaDiff) - A class library for comparing two text files with the Scintilla.NET control
 * [ScintillaTabbedTextControl](https://github.com/VPKSoft/ScintillaTabbedTextControl) - A tabbed control for Scintilla.NET to display multiple documents
-* [ScintillaNetPrinting](https://github.com/VPKSoft/ScintillaNetPrinting) - Add print functionallity to Scintilla.NET
+* [ScintillaNetPrinting](https://github.com/desjarlais/ScintillaNetPrinting) - Add print functionallity to Scintilla.NET
 * [AutoCompleteMenu-ScintillaNET](https://github.com/Ahmad45123/AutoCompleteMenu-ScintillaNET) - Adds an autocomplete menu to ScintillaNET that's more flexible.

 ### Project Status
-This project is continuing from the abandoned [ScintllaNET](https://github.com/jacobslusser/ScintillaNET) by Jacob Slusser.
+This project is continuing from the abandoned [ScintllaNET](https://github.com/jacobslusser/ScintillaNET) by Jacob Slusser and transferred from [VPKSoft](https://github.com/VPKSoft) who has done an incredible job of updating and extending the original project.

 Scintilla.NET is in active development.
-If you find any issues or just have a question feel free to use the [Issues](https://github.com/VPKSoft/ScintillaNET/issues) feature at our GitHub page. **NOTE:** I don't read the issues posted to the main fork - so if your issue is about this project, post it here.
+If you find any issues or just have a question feel free to use the [Issues](https://github.com/desjarlais/ScintillaNET/issues) feature at our GitHub page. **NOTE:** I don't read the issues posted to the main fork - so if your issue is about this project, post it here.

-Compiled versions which are production ready can be downloaded from [NuGet](https://www.nuget.org/packages/Scintilla.NET/) or the [Releases](https://github.com/VPKSoft/ScintillaNET/releases) page.
+Compiled versions which are production ready can be downloaded from [NuGet](https://www.nuget.org/packages/Scintilla.NET/) or the [Releases](https://github.com/desjarlais/ScintillaNET/releases) page.

-For the latest and greatest you can build the [Master](https://github.com/VPKSoft/ScintillaNET/archive/master.zip) branch from source using Visual Studio 2022.
+For the latest and greatest you can build the [Master](https://github.com/desjarlais/ScintillaNET/archive/master.zip) branch from source using Visual Studio 2022.

 ### Technical notes
 **Versions before v.5.3.1.1:**
-[Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) is required for the component to work, see [#16](https://github.com/VPKSoft/ScintillaNET/issues/16).
+[Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) is required for the component to work, see [#16](https://github.com/desjarlais/ScintillaNET/issues/16).

 ### Related Projects
-- The [ScintillaNET-FindReplaceDialog](https://github.com/VPKSoft/ScintillaNET-FindReplaceDialog) project for adding a Find/Replace dialog to ScintillaNET (thanks to @Stumpii)
+- The [ScintillaNET-FindReplaceDialog](https://github.com/desjarlais/ScintillaNET-FindReplaceDialog) project for adding a Find/Replace dialog to ScintillaNET (thanks to @Stumpii)

 ## Background
 > This project is a rewrite of the [ScintillaNET project hosted at CodePlex](http://scintillanet.codeplex.com/) and maintained by myself and others.
 After many years of contributing to that project I decided to think differently about the API we had created and felt I could make better one if I was willing to go back to a blank canvas.
 Thus, this project is the spiritual successor to the original ScintillaNET but has been written from scratch.